NessieBH/K-Kniffel/README.md

 # K-Kniffel

-This project is a result for my studies at Beuth University of Applied Sciences.
+This java/javafx project is a result of my studies at Beuth University of Applied Sciences.

 Short version of Yahtzee for one or two players.
 It counts: